vk-cs/docs-public/docs/en/networks/vnet/instructions/ip/anycast-ip/anycast-ip.md

 1. Go to **Cloud Networks** → **IP Addresses**.
 1. Go to the **Anycast IP** tab.
 1. Click the name of the anycast IP address and go to the **Rule** tab, then click **Add Rule**.

-    - Select the monitoring type: TCP or ICMP.
+1. Select the monitoring type: TCP or ICMP.

    If Anycast IP addresses are bound with virtual machine IP addresses or load balancers, both options are available.
 For advanced router and load balancer IP addresses, only ICMP monitoring is available.

+1. Configure the check settings:

-    - If you select TCP monitoring, specify the health check port.
-A single value is set for the entire group of bound IP addresses.
+   - (For TCP) **Port** — the port used to verify connectivity.
+A single value is set for the entire group of associated IP addresses.
+   - **Delay between checks** — time in seconds.
+   - **Connection timeout** — time in seconds.
+   - **Successful check threshold for announcement** — the number of consecutive successful checks required to return the resource to the announcement.
+   - **Failed check threshold for removal from announcement** — the number of consecutive failed checks required to remove the resource from the announcement.

 1. Click **Save**.

 {/tab}